 This item was last sold on : 02/11/18

 |Crows Pass Farms||Homepage|

-German Butterballs are an excellent source of potassium, vitamin C, iron, and fiber and their flesh is filled with antioxidant carotenoids.
+German Butterball potatoes are an excellent source of potassium, vitamin C, iron, and fiber.
+They also contain some antioxidants.

 Recipes that include German Butterball Potatoes.
 One is easiest, three is harder.